Have you ever used Airbnb? Isn’t it an amazing concept? Renting out unused space has revolutionized the lodging industry.

 Golem is a huge and aspirational project.

 Only time will tell how it plays out in the end.
 But at the moment, GNT tokens are looking good, and early investors are reaping big profits.
-GNT tokens, since Golem’s ICO, have grown at a rate of more than 5,000%, which is excellent growth in just 8 months.
+GNT tokens, since Golem’s ICO, have grown at a rate of more than 5,000%, which is excellent growth in just 8 initial months.

 Needless to say, as the platform becomes more popular, the value of each GNT token is expected to increase manifolds.